Table of Contents

 Winter Workout Tips:

-• Take advantage of winter sports: Snowshoeing, cross-country skiing, or ice skating are fun ways to stay active while burning serious calories.
+- Enjoy winter sports!
+Snowshoeing, cross-country skiing, and ice skating are fun ways to stay active and burn calories.

 Summer: Sweat and Heat Can Work for You